 The Province of Alberta has identified the intersection of Range Road 220 and Highway 15 as the location of a future interchange within the next 35 years.
 Within the next 10 years, this intersection has been identified for intersection improvements to maintain and improve traffic flow to the Industrial Heartland.
 Given the long-term horizon of the interchange, it is difficult to determine the extent of land required for a right-of-way and construction.
-However to protect for this possibility, the lands north of the tree stand (proposed as municipal reserve) have been acknowledged as future road right of way.
+However to protect for this possibility, the lands north of the tree stand (proposed as Municipal Reservereserve) have been acknowledged as future road right of way.
 The objective is to ensure sufficient land is set aside for the Outline Plan stage or the interchange is deemed a priority.

 Adjacent to the plan area are lands within Strathcona County primarily used for agricultural purposes, containing few residential dwellings.
 However, as the plan area builds out, improvements to Township Road 550 and/or Range Road 220 will increase the level of traffic and noise impacting these areas, and industrial development may create negative visual impacts.
 Consideration for landscaping or noise attenuation within the plan area to mitigate this shall be considered as the lands and roadways develop.
+Consideration for landscaping or noise attenuation within the plan area to mitigate this should be considered as the lands and roadways develop.